xialeistudio/xialeistudio.github.io/content/en/posts/2023-09-25-Understanding-RBAC.md

 >  [Role-based access control(RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) is a policy-neutral access control mechanism defined around **roles** and **privileges**.
 The components of RBAC such as **role-permissions**, **user-role** and role-role relationships make it simple to perform user assignments.

-In this article, I'll share some information about RBAC and ABAC.
+In this article, I'll share some information about RBAC.
 <!--more-->
 The basic idea of RBAC is to separate permission management from users to reduce management complexity and provider higher flexibility and security.
 By using roles as a middle layer, administrators can more easily manage user permissions without having to focus on each user's permission settings.